Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/game.rst

 A list of ports that the Reinforcement Learning agent(s) are able to see in the observation space.

-See :ref:`List of Ports <List of Ports>` for a list of ports.
+See :py:const:`primaite.utils.validation.port.PORT_LOOKUP` for a list of ports.

 ``protocols``
 -------------

 A list of protocols that the Reinforcement Learning agent(s) are able to see in the observation space.

-See :ref:`List of IPProtocols <List of IPProtocols>` for a list of protocols.
+See :py:const:`primaite.utils.validation.ip_protocol.PROTOCOL_LOOKUP` for a list of protocols.

 ``thresholds``
 --------------